 <dependency> <groupId>com.aspose</groupId> <artifactId>aspose-cells</artifactId> <version>20.9</version> </dependency>

-Create Excel XLSX or XLS using Java
+Create Excel XLSX or XLS in Java

 The MS Excel files are referred to as workbooks and each workbook is composed of one or more worksheets.
 The worksheets further contain the rows and columns to keep the data in the form of cells.
 So let’s start by creating a simple workbook.
 The following are the steps to create an Excel XLSX file from scratch.